nraygun/hotdog/functional-specificiation.md

 ### 9. Recommend the use of a tile program, which I have to still figure out.
 https://7800.8bitdev.org/index.php/Sprites_As_Tiles_On_The_7800

+### 10. Boss ideas
+Final boss could none other than...Abe Froman!

 ## Resources
 ![Vienna hotdog](./images/viennahotdog.png)